 - Archives and Special Collections

 Faculty members at the university also work closely with online MIS degree students to help them develop their customized studies to meet the course credit requirements.
-As such, students can design their courses according to their goals.
+Students can design their courses according to their goals.
 No GRE is required for this online master’s in library science.

 - General Program of Study